RobMasters/Optimus/README.md

 $dispatcher->addTransformer('*', new AddPositionClassTransformer());
 ```

-Here's an example of listening to all DIV and LI nodes in the document that match a 'depth' constraint
+Here's an example of listening to all &lt;div&gt; and &lt;li&gt; nodes in the document that match a 'depth' constraint
 (this refers to how deeply nested it is in the DOM) of being no less 5 deep and no greater than 10.

 ```php